Food Security Innovation

 Arma group has adapted this aeroponic technology for use in areas where people go hungry because of conflict or natural disasters.
 A nano farm® can provide a growing space for up to 20 plants and is designed for individual family use.
 The main benefits are:

-The nanofarm®) that does not require soil
+The nanofarm®) does not require soil

 It uses 98% less water than regular farming